Compromise of 1850: Clay proposes compromise

-On January 29, 1850, Senator Henry Clay introduced a plan which combined the major subjects under discussion.
-His legislative package of eight bills included the admission of California as a free state, the cession by Texas of some of its northern and western territorial claims in return for debt relief, the establishment of New Mexico and Utah territories, a ban on the importation of slaves into the District of Columbia for sale, and a more stringent fugitive slave law.
+On January 29, 1850, Senator Henry Clay introduced a plan which combined the major issues under discussion.
+His legislative package of eight bills included the admission of California as a free state, the cession by Texas of some of its northern and western territorial claims in return for debt relief, the establishment of New Mexico and Utah territories, a ban on the importation of slaves into the District of Columbia for purposes of sale, and a more stringent fugitive slave law.

 Clay had originally favored voting on each of his proposals separately, but Senator Henry S. Foote of Mississippi convinced him to combine the proposals regarding California's admission and the disposition of Texas's borders into one bill.
 Clay hoped that this combination of measures would convince House members from both North and South to support the overall package of laws even if they objected to specific provisions.
 Clay's proposal attracted the support of some Northern Democrats and Southern Whigs, but it lacked the backing necessary to win passage, and debate over the bill continued.
-Seven months of agonizing politicking lay ahead.
+Unfortunately, seven months of agonizing politicking lay ahead.

 Opposition

 President Taylor opposed the compromise and continued to call for immediate statehood for both California and New Mexico.
 Senator Calhoun and some other Southern leaders argued that the compromise was biased against the South because it would lead to the creation of new free states.
 Most Northern Whigs, led by William Henry Seward, who delivered his famous "Higher Law" speech during the controversy, opposed the Compromise as well because it would apply the Wilmot Proviso to the western territories and because of the pressing of ordinary citizens into duty on slave-hunting patrols.
-That provision was inserted by Democratic Virginia Senator James M. Mason to entice border-state Whigs, who faced the greatest danger of losing slaves as fugitives but were lukewarm on general sectional issues related to the South on Texas's land claims.
+That provision was inserted by Virginia's Democratic Senator James M. Mason to entice border-state Whigs, who faced the greatest danger of losing slaves as fugitives, but were lukewarm on general sectional issues related to the South on Texas's land claims.